jtackaberry/rtk/doc/tutorial.md

 -- this tutorial we will assume both rtk and log variables have been set. local log = rtk.log
 ```

+Setting `package.path` only needs to be done once by your entrypoint script.
+Once you've done that, you can `require()` other files (say if your application
+is spread across multiple files), and those other files can `require('rtk')`
+without needing to touch `package.path` again.

 ## Widgets